Lectures on AKSZ Sigma Models for Physicists: QP-manifolds

-Let us introduce notation of a graded manifold.
-Let $V$ be a usual vector space.
-Then $V[n]$ is a vector space shifting degree by $n$.
-More generally, if $V_m$ is a graded vector space of degree $m$, elements of $V_m[n]$ have of degree $m+n$ (It is denoted by $V_{m+n} = V_{m}[n]$.).
-If $V$ has degree $n$, the dual space $V^*$ is assigned as degree $-n$.
+We will now introduce the notation for graded manifolds.
+Let $V$ be an ordinary vector space.
+Then $V[n]$ is a vector space in which the degree is shifted by $n$.
+More generally, if $V_m$ is a graded vector space of degree $m$, the elements of $V_m[n]$ are of degree $m+n$ (this is also denoted by $V_{m+n} = V_{m}[n]$).
+If $V$ has degree $n$, the dual space $V^*$ has degree $-n$.
+The product of $u \in V_m$ and $v \in V_n$ is graded commutative, $uv = (-1)^{mn} vu$.

-Let $M$ be an usual smooth manifold.
-Given a vector bundle $E \longrightarrow M$, $E[n]$ is a graded manifold assigning degree $n$ for fiber variables.
-A graded tangent and cotangent bundle are denoted by $T[n]M$ and $T^*[n]M$ if degree of fiber is shifted by $n$.
-A base variable has degree $0$ and a fiber variable has degree $n$.
+Let $M$ be an ordinary smooth manifold.
+Given a vector bundle $E \longrightarrow M$, $E[n]$ is a graded manifold assigning degree $n$ to the fiber variables, i.e., a base variable has degree $0$, and a fiber variable has degree $n$.
+If the degree of the fiber is shifted by $n$, graded tangent and cotangent bundles are denoted by $T[n]M$ and $T^*[n]M$, respectively.

-This notation is generalized to the case that both $M$ and the fiber are graded. $E[n]$ means degree of the fiber is shifted by $n$.
-Let $M$ be an smooth manifold.
-For example, $TM[1]$ is a tangent bundle with both base degree and fiber degree $(1,1)$.
-Considering duality of $V$ and $V^*$, $T^*M[1]$ is a cotangent bundle with base degree and fiber degree $(1,-1)$.
-Therefore $T^*[n]M[1]$ is a cotangent bundle of degree $(1, n-1)$.
+This notation is generalized to the case that both a smooth manifold $M$ and its fiber are graded. $E[n]$ means that the degree of the fiber is shifted by $n$.
+Note that $TM[1]$ is a tangent bundle for which the base and fiber degrees are $1$ and $1$, which is denoted by $(1,1)$.
+Considering the duality of $V$ and $V^*$, we then have that $T^*M[1]$ is a cotangent bundle for which the base and fiber degrees are $(1,-1)$.
+Therefore, $T^*[n]M[1]$ is a cotangent bundle of degrees $(1, n-1)$.